andicabiri/andicabiri.github.io/_posts/2026-03-29-prices-are-not-values.md

 Where:

-- $$V - P$$ is the true mispricing — what we are trying to identify
+- $V - P$ is the true mispricing — what we are trying to identify
 - $$V_e - V$$ is our own estimation error — the noise we introduce

 In other words, every time an analyst looks at a stock and says "this is cheap," they are making two implicit claims simultaneously: that the market is wrong, and that their own valuation is right.
 Both claims could be false.
 Either one could dominate the other.